-- 2) Following a recommendation made by the INTEGRAL Users Group in June 2008, the vast majority of observing time shall be made available to non-ToO observations exceeding 1 Ms of exposure ("Key Programmes"). - 3) About 1.8 Ms (TBC) will be set aside for the execution of ToO observations in AO-10.
-Note that this is an a-priori allocation required by ISOC for the long-term planning before the start of AO-10.
-If justified by the expected scientific results, however, more time will be allocated to ToO observations. - 4) An amount of 25% of the open time will be reserved for scientists from the Russian Federation in return for their providing of the PROTON launcher, which put INTEGRAL in orbit on 17 October 2002.
-Given the total amount of open science time for new proposals in this AO-10 (i.e. 20 Ms, see above), the guaranteed return amounts to about 5 Ms for AO-10.
-In addition, an amount of 2.55 Ms will be reserved in AO-10 for the Russian scientific community as compensation for the under-return of Russian open time observations accumulated during all previous AO cycles.
-Both, the guaranteed return (about 5 Ms), and the additional compensatory time (2.55 Ms) will be awarded by the Time Allocation Committee (TAC) to successful proposals only, i.e. on the same basis of scientific merit, together with all other proposals. - 5) Three new 'multi-year' proposals had been accepted in the previous AO-9 by the TAC.
-These proposals cover observations for both, the AO-9 cycle and this AO-10 cycle, but the TAC requests that they need to be re-confirmed by the PIs for AO-10.
-Assuming that all 'multi-year' proposals, which have been approved in AO-9, will indeed be re-confirmed by the PIs and approved for AO-10 by TAC, then a total observing time of up to 7 Ms will be reserved to those observations in AO-10. - 6) About 324 ks (incl. overhead) will be scheduled in AO-10 for public observations of the cosmic diffuse X-ray background (see Section 1.5).
+- 1) Following a recommendation made by the INTEGRAL Users Group in June 2008, the vast majority of observing time shall be made available to non-ToO observations exceeding 1 Ms of exposure ("Key Programmes"). - 2) About 2.2 Ms will be set aside for the execution of ToO observations in AO-11.
+Note that this is an a-priori allocation required by ISOC for the long-term planning before the start of AO-11.
+If justified by the expected scientific results, however, more time will be allocated to ToO observations. - 3) An amount of 25% of the open time will be reserved for scientists from the Russian Federation in return for their providing of the PROTON launcher, which put INTEGRAL in orbit on 17 October 2002.
+Given the total amount of open science time for new proposals in this AO-11 (i.e. 24 Ms, see above), the guaranteed return amounts to about 6 Ms for AO-11.
+Note that in contrast to previous AO's there will be, in AO-11, no compensation for the under-return of Russian open time observations accumulated during ii As in previous AOs a "Key Programme" is defined as a non-ToO scientific investigation which requires a all previous AO cycles, because the compensation will be completed during the on-going AO-10 cycle.
+The Time Allocation Committee (TAC) will award the guaranteed return (about 6 Ms) to successful proposals only, i.e. on the same basis of scientific merit, together with all other proposals.